DaveMcEwan/eg-zc702/README.md

 The simplest Zynq C project is `hello` and should be tried before any others because there is the least to go wrong.
+The GCC and clang projects are functionally equivalent.

+All of the Makefiles in these examples have a target `list` which prints out the available targets.